NeetishRaj/redis-job-queue-python-server/README.md

 # Message Queue | Job Queue | Redis Queue In Python with on_success callbacks
-In a Python Flask server if there is an endpoint that's taking too much time then we need that heavy task to be delegated to a separate Job queue, where dedicated Job workers will take their time executing these time-taking jobs one by one without disturbing the main server.
+In a Python Flask server if there is an endpoint that's taking too much time then we need that heavy task delegated to a separate Job queue, where dedicated Job workers will take their time executing these time-taking jobs one by one without disturbing the main server.

-**NOTE**: Once those functions are executed we can handle the results of those functions in a success callback.
+##### **NOTE**: Once these time-taking functions are executed we can handle the results of those functions in a success callback.

 All the details about Redis Queue can be found on their official documentation page https://python-rq.org/docs/